 From 2015 to 2017, the colonoscopy follow-up rate decreased across all remoteness areas, although slight improvements were observed in Remote and Very Remote areas compared to 2016.1, 6

 Colorectal cancer control in Australia

-Over the period since the initial trialling of national cancer control screening through the pilot program and the subsequent implementation of the NBCSP, improvements have been observed in the age-standardised colorectal cancer mortality rate (decreasing from 22.9 deaths per 100,000 in 2002 to15.6 per 100,000 in 2015) and in the increased 5-year survival rate (62.0% in 2000–2004 to70.2% in 2010–2014).1,6 The AIHW has analysed outcomes from the NBSCP for persons who were aged 50-74 years during Phases 1 and 2 of the NBSCP, and were diagnosed with colorectal cancer in the period 2006−2010.
-During these Phases, invitations to screen were sent to persons turning 50, 55 or 65 years old.
-For persons who did not receive an invitation to screen, the risk of colorectal cancer death was 13% higher than for those that did receive an invitation to screen.7
+Since the initial trial of national colorectal cancer screening through the pilot program and, subsequent implementation of the NBCSP, improvements have been observed in mortality and survival rates.
+The age-standardised colorectal cancer mortality rate has decreased from 24.7 deaths per 100,000 in 2002 to 18.7 per 100,000 in 2016 and the 5-year survival rate has increased from 62.9% in 2001–2005 to 69.9% in 2011–2015.1, 7 The AIHW has analysed outcomes for persons who, in the period 2006−2010, were: aged 50-74 years; and diagnosed with colorectal cancer.
+During this time, in Phases 1 and 2 of the NBSCP, invitations to screen were sent to persons turning 50, 55 or 65 years old.
+For persons who did not receive an invitation to screen, the risk of colorectal cancer death was 13% higher than for those that did receive an invitation to screen.8